Arsenal Transfer News: Gunners Open Steven N'Zonzi Talks in Latest Rumours

 2012: Relegated from the Premier League with Blackburn 2014: Finishes 9th in the Premier League with Stoke 2016: Wins the Europa League with Sevilla 2018: Going to the World Cup with France Steven N'Zonzi's career keeps getting better. 📈 https://t.co/n8kmRcMJuh

-While he's only started one game at the FIFA World Cup, in it N'Zonzi showed what a useful footballer he could be:
+While he's only started one game at the FIFA World Cup, he used it to demonstrate what a useful footballer he could be:

 WhoScored.com @WhoScored